stavrostheocharis/quotera/README.md

 ### How to use it

-As stated there are 2 ways using the Streamlit app, or the API.
+As stated there are 2 ways.
+You can use the Streamlit app, or the API.

 Once installed the dependencies
 - run the following command from CLI to open the app in the default web browser: